dejanzelic/dejandayoff.com/_posts/2017-09-29-http-route-busting.md

 #### What are the most popular web frameworks used today?
 Are there any new frameworks that you have started working for?

-* For APIs I think Swagger is the most popular.
-I have seen a lot of Express for node as well.
-It really depends on the language.
-Java Spring is also very popular.
+* It really depends onf the language.
+I have seen a lot of Express for Node, Java Spring is also popular, and Slim for php.
+Swagger is really popular for documentation as well.